Sparking the minds of young scientists

 A young would-be scientist reaches out to the International Space Station, asking for a photo when its orbit passes overhead the next day.
 Later, she downloads the picture and compares it to one from last year to figure out how quickly the iceberg is shrinking.

-Kids and teens are conducting experiments like these across the country this summer.
+Kids and teens are conducting experiments like these across the country.
 In honor of the 50th anniversary of the Apollo 11 moon mission, Raytheon and the John F. Kennedy Library Foundation have launched JFK Space Labs in Boys & Girls Clubs of America nationwide, and donated labs to five schools named after President Kennedy.
 In addition, schools nationwide can access a free set of experiments, including the popular “EarthKAM.”

 But this isn’t just youth STEM education — it’s real science.